orbitz/opass/README.md

 # Operations

-In each operation a database is create if none exists
+In each operation a database is created if none exists

 ## Adding